Magic Quadrant for Data Quality Tools

 - Profiling and visualization — they must provide packaged functionality for attribute-based analysis (for example, minimum, maximum, frequency distribution and so on) and dependency analysis (cross-table and cross-dataset analysis).
-Profiling results must be exposed in a either a tabular or graphical user interface delivered as part of the vendor's offering.
+Profiling results must be exposed in either a tabular or a graphical user interface delivered as part of the vendor's offering.
 Profiling results must be able to be stored and analyzed across time boundaries (trending).

 - Parsing — they must provide packaged routines for identifying and extracting components of textual strings, such as names, mailing addresses and other contact-related information.
 Parsing algorithms and rules must be applicable to a wide range of data types and domains, and must be configurable and extensible by the customer.